 Non-microbial contaminants such as pesticide residues, heavy metals, and other toxic substances are presented below.

-On this page, find links to articles, research projects, watch and read USDA presentations, and external resources containing information about chemical contaminants.
+On this page, watch or read USDA presentations, access research projects, and find links to articles and external resources containing information about chemical contaminants

 USDA ARS scientists conduct research on chemical residues and contaminants.

 Research publications on chemical contaminants from peer-reviewed journals.

 The Food Safety Research Projects Database (RPD) contains information about research projects related to the study of pesticide residues.

 - Fluxin Residues in Cattle - Why?
 [PDF, 5 pages].
 Nancy Shappell, David Smith